Resume Writing

 • .txt — Works 100% but looks terrible to humans.

 Our recommendation: Submit .docx unless the employer specifically asks for PDF.
-When in doubt, use StylingCV’s ATS Inspector agent to test both formats before applying.
+When in doubt, use StylingCV’s ATS Inspector to test both formats before applying.

 Rule #4: Use Standard Section Headings